 “Drinking 5 or more drinks on the same occasion on each of 5 or more days in the past 30 days.”

 Heavy or binge drinking aside, there are also numerous studies showing an increased risk for alcoholism in adulthood by those that start drinking in their early teens or partake in binging, or heavy drinking behavior throughout their teen years.

 Additionally, research shows that brain development may be affected by heavy or continued drinking in the developmental years.
 The brain continues to develop well into the twenties, and alcohol use may stall development in key areas leading to a wide range of problems such as depression, bipolar disorder, and anxiety.

 Teens may also be unaware that those who drink are also more likely to be involved in sexual assault, either as a victim or the one perpetrating the attack.

 What leads young adults to drink?

-While most young adults known the risks of drinking, they tend to think of it as a relatively safe activity if done in moderation, or while not driving.
+While most young adults know the risks of drinking, they tend to think of it as a relatively safe activity if done in moderation, or while not driving.
 Alas, this couldn’t be further from the truth as serious injuries and death from alcohol impairment are well documented.

-The reasons teens drink are numerous but peer pressure and a perceived invincibility only build upon unreliable educational information that detail the dangers of drunk driving and binge drinking.
+The reasons teens drink are numerous but peer pressure and perceived invincibility only build upon unreliable educational information that detail the dangers of drunk driving and binge drinking.

 Ultimately, the reasons teens drink are varied, but the importance of sobriety during the developing years cannot be understated.
-Substance abuse during the teen and young adult years often leads to permanent and irreversible damage as well as an increased likelihood for substance abuse or mental health issues later in life.
+Substance abuse during the teen and young adult years often lead to permanent and irreversible damage as well as an increased likelihood for substance abuse or mental health issues later in life.
 Many of these problems are irreversible even after cessation of alcohol use.

 It’s important to relay information that is both factual and relevant that details the often forgotten risks, as well as the compounding dangers of continuous drinking, or binge/heavy drinking.